era/dcron/README.md

 ### Communication between leader and workers
 The distributed system has an active (leader) node, which is responsible for polling the database every minute.
 When there is a new job to be executed, it sends to a node (for now based on round-robin).
 If the worker is busy, it can refuse to execute the job.

-There is no need for the worker to communicate the result of the job, it just need to update the DocumentDB.
+There is no need for the worker to communicate back the result of the job*, it just need to update the DocumentDB.
 The job must have a timeout, in which case, the leader will retry the job again in another node.

+* not sure about it, need to think better on edge cases regarding timeouts.

 ##### API: EXECUTE JOB
 Leader node to worker